ehmatthes/django-simple-deploy/integration_tests/README.md

 Running the integration tests
 ---

-The tests run against the latest pushed version of the current branch you're working in.
+The tests run against your local version of this project.
 So if you want to work on this project:
 - Clone the repository, and make a virtual environment from the `requirements.txt` file.
-- Check out a new branch.
-- Commit your changes and push your branch.
-- Run the tests.

-Run the test file:
-- `$ cd integration_tests`
-- `$ ./test_deploy_process.sh`

-I believe this also works from the root folder:
+- Make any changes to the project you're interested in.
-- `$ ./integration_tests/test_deploy_process.sh`
+- Run the tests: `$ ./integration_tests/test_deploy_process.sh`

-Note: I believe this approach works for anyone, on any fork.
-If it's not working for you, please open an issue.

 Actual steps
 ---